syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document-Conversions.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Document%20conversion/Word-to-PDF/Converting-Word-to-PDF-document).

 Note:

 * Initializing the [ChartToImageConverter](https://help.syncfusion.com/cr/file-formats/Syncfusion.OfficeChartToImageConverter.ChartToImageConverter.html) is mandatory to convert the charts present in the Word document to PDF.
 Otherwise the charts will not be exported to the converted PDF.